 - Providing written or audio descriptions of images

-- Making sure websites and content are compatible with assistive technology such as screen magnification and readers
+- Ensuring websites are compatible with assistive technology such as screen magnification and readers

-- Ensuring that Disability Services are responsive, available, and happy to create individualized solutions for different students
+- Ensuring that Disability Services are responsive and available to create solutions for students

-Another very important factor in an online college’s accessibility is their choice of Learning Management System (LMS), the platform used by faculty, staff, and students to communicate, host course materials, deliver assignments, grades, and more.
+Another important factor in an online college’s accessibility is their choice of Learning Management System (LMS).
+An LMS is the platform used by faculty, staff, and students to:

-All the online colleges in our list use LMSs which have been designed to be accessible by students with different impairments.
-The three most popular and accessible LMSs are:
+All the online colleges in our list use LMSs that are accessible by students with different abilities.
+The three most popular LMSs are:

-- Brightspace, which was the first LMS to be accepted into the National Federation of the Blind’s (NFB) new Nonvisual Access Partnership (SNAP).
+- Brightspace, which was the first LMS accepted into the National Federation of the Blind’s (NFB) new Nonvisual Access Partnership (SNAP).

-- Canvas, which comes with several built-in features that allow educators and students with disabilities to configure it in different ways that make online learning accessible and productive.
+- Canvas, which allows educators and students with disabilities to configure it in ways that make online learning accessible.